Sixze/ALS-Refactored/README.md

 ## Features
 - Based on latest marketplace release.
-- Fully implemented in C++
+- Fully implemented in C++.
-- Full replication support with low bandwidth usage
+- Full replication support with low bandwidth usage.
-- Plugin structure
+- Plugin structure.
-- Highly optimized for production
+- Highly optimized for production.
-- Lots of bug fixes additional to marketplace version
+- Lots of bug fixes additional to marketplace version.

 ## Known Issues & Discussion
-- See [Issues](https://github.com/Sixze/ALS-Refactored/issues) section for list of known issues
+- See [Issues](https://github.com/Sixze/ALS-Refactored/issues) section for list of known issues.
 - See [Discussions](https://github.com/Sixze/ALS-Refactored/discussions) section to discuss anything about the plugin, and ask questions.
 Please do not open an issue to ask questions about the plugin.

 ## Setting Up The Plugin